ttinoco/GRIDOPT/docs/script.rst

 The following example shows how to use the command-line utility to solve an AC power flow problem using the Newton-Raphson algorithm with a feasibility tolerance of ``1e-5`` per unit system MVA::

-  gridopt ieee14.mat ACPF --params feastol=1e-5 optsolver=nr
+  gridopt ieee14.mat ACPF --params feastol=1e-5 solver=nr

-For this sample command, it is assumed that the current directory is the directory ``tests/resources/cases`` of the GRIDOPT package.

-.. _power network data file: http://pfnet-python.readthedocs.io/en/latest/parsers.html